Michael P. Branch

-Michael Branch is the author of more than 200 essays, articles, and reviews, and has given more than 250 public readings and lectures.
+Michael Branch is the winner of the Ellen Meloy Desert Writers Award and the Nevada Writers Hall of Fame Silver Pen Award.
+He is the author of more than 200 essays, articles, and reviews, and has given more than 250 public readings and lectures.
 His creative nonfiction includes pieces that have received Honorable Mention for the Pushcart Prize and been recognized as Notable Essays in The Best American Essays (three times), The Best American Science and Nature Writing, and The Best American Nonrequired Reading.
 His essays have appeared in magazines including Orion, Ecotone,Slate, Utne Reader, Sunset, Reader’s Digest, Hawk and Handsaw, High Country News, Places, andWhole Terrain, and in many essay collections, including Wonder and Other Survival Skills, The Best Creative Nonfiction, and Companions in Wonder: Children and Adults Exploring Nature Together.
 He is cofounder of the Association for the Study of Literature and Environment (ASLE), and he served for sixteen years as the Book Review Editor of the creative/scholarly journal ISLE (Interdisciplinary Studies in Literature and Environment).
 Mike is Professor of Literature and Environment in the English Department at the University of Nevada, Reno, where he cofounded the nation’s first graduate program in Literature and Environment studies.